carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 ### U

 * [URL to PDF Microservice](https://github.com/alvarcarto/url-to-pdf-api) - Web page PDF rendering done right.
 Microservice for rendering receipts, invoices, or any content.
 Packaged to an easy API.
+* [UltraJSON](https://github.com/ultrajson/ultrajson) - UltraJSON is an ultra fast JSON encoder and decoder written in pure C with bindings for Python 3.7+
 * [Understanding ECMAScript 6](https://leanpub.com/understandinges6/read) - a guide for the transition between ECMAScript 5 and 6.
 * [Undertow](http://undertow.io/) - Undertow is a flexible performant web server written in java, providing both blocking and non-blocking API’s based on NIO.
 * [Unfiltered](https://unfiltered.ws) - Unfiltered is a toolkit for servicing HTTP requests in Scala.
 [GH](https://github.com/unfiltered/unfiltered)